IN THE BEGINNING....

 To help guide the team to its fullest potential, the late Judy “The Polish Ace” Sowinski and Arnold “Skip” Schoen hit the rink as coaches.
 Judy skated for the LA T-Birds, the Eastern Warriors and the NY bombers between the late 50’s and early ‘80’s.
 Skip also skated with the Eastern Warriors in the ‘70’s and can still give our best jammers a run for their money.
 Both coaches have skated right along beside us from the get-go and have passed down their skills of blocks, whips, turns, falls and jumps so we’ll be able to play to the best of our ability in every game.
 Also on deck are another former Warrior, “Little” Richard Brown, as well as “Big John,” a champion speed skating advisor.

 PJRD started out as the Penn Jersey She Devils, a flat-track league that featured two women’s teams, the Fallen Angels and the Sadistic Sweethearts.
 As our league grew, we added the Dishonor Roll in 2007, and the Trauma Queens in 2010.
-In 2006, PJRD became a co-ed league, and a year later we added one of the first male teams in the country, the Hooligans.
+In 2007, PJRD added one of the first male teams in the country, the Hooligans.
 In 2010 the league changed its name from the Penn Jersey She Devils to Penn Jersey Roller Derby, and kept the She Devils as the travel team name that has continued to feature the Penn Jersey She Devils logo, designed for us by Dave Glass, a famous punk-rock artist.

 Judy “The Polish Ace” Sowinski